Fibration Symmetries and Cluster Synchronization in Multi-Body Systems: Introduction

 The Kuramoto model describes coupled phase oscillators and typically leads to global synchronization under strong coupling when natural frequencies are identical.
 To capture more complex phenomena, such as partial or inhibited synchronization, researchers have extended the model by introducing phase-lag (frustration) terms.
 Nicosia et al.~\cite{nicosia_remote_2013} linked these frustrated dynamics to remote synchronization mediated by network symmetries, a relationship further explored in the comprehensive overview on cluster synchronization~\cite{schaub_graph_2016}.
 Kirkland et al.~\cite{kirkland_alphakuramoto_2013} introduced $\alpha$-Kuramoto partitions to study synchronization patterns constrained by a phase lag, while Brede~\cite{brede_frustration_2016} explored heterogeneous phase shifts via local frustration parameters.

-Beyond pairwise interactions, higher-order interactions generalize the notion of connectivity to groups of nodes, posing additional challenges for analyzing partial synchronization.
+Beyond pairwise interactions, higher-order interactions generalize the notion of connectivity to groups of nodes, posing additional challenges for analysing partial synchronization.
 Recent studies on hypergraphs or simplicial complexes often rely also on equitable partitions to understand these patterns~\cite{aguiar_network_2023, salova_cluster_2022}.
 Multi-body generalizations of the Kuramoto model, incorporating frustration or phase-lag parameters, have been proposed to capture more complex dynamical behaviors.
 However, existing generalizations have primarily focused on all-to-all configurations.
 Notable contributions include Dutta et al.'s asymmetric Kuramoto model for hypergraphs~\cite{dutta_impact_2023}, which generalizes frustration to higher-order interactions, Moyal et al.'s work specifically addressing frustration in hypergraphs limited to three-body interactions~\cite{moyal_rotating_2024}, and León et al.~\cite{leon_higherorder_2024}, who showed that higher-order interactions with nonzero phase-lag in globally coupled ensembles can produce anomalous transitions to synchrony.

-In parallel, for multi-body interactions, the study of local symmetries has provided a structural perspective on cluster synchronization~\cite{aguiar_network_2023, vondergracht_hypernetworks_2023}.
-In particular, Von der Gracht et al.\ formally extended the notion of fibrations to systems with higher-order interactions and demonstrated that balanced partitions induced by fibrations identify robust synchrony spaces for all admissible dynamics.
-Our contribution lies in connecting the structural framework of fibrations with the dynamical insights of the Kuramoto model for multi-body interactions.
-First, we adopt a structural perspective, analyzing fibration symmetries in hypergraphs and examining how multi-body representations affects node clusters and partial synchronization patterns.
-We propose a different representation of HOI using bipartite graphs, following the insights in~\cite{aguiar_network_2023, boldi_emergence_2023}.
-This approach enables leveraging the algorithms of graph theory to compute fibres.
-We then focus on a principled Kuramoto model with two- and three-body interactions~\cite{leon_higherorder_2024} and show that, under specific assumptions, the resulting synchronization clusters coincide with the fibration partition.
+Further, studies on Kuramoto models with bi and triadic interactions highlight that the impact of higher-order interactions on total synchronization can nontrivially alter both the linear and basin stability of Kuramoto dynamics~\cite{zhang_deeper_2024} and that depend on the chosen representation, enhancing or suppressing collective synchronization in hypergraphs versus simplicial complexes~\cite{zhang_higherorder_2023}.
+This point aligns with recent findings by Salova et al.~\cite{salova_analyzing_2021}, who emphasized the impact of representational choices on synchronization dynamics.